davidpanderson/noah/xword/xw.md

 in which case the 2 cells must contain the same letter.

 This structure can represent
-* conventional 2D grids (black-square, lined style, etc.)
+* conventional 2D grids (black-square, barrier style, etc.)
 * grids on tori or Klein bottles
 * a variety of other planar and non-planar forms.

-Note: currently a cell can be shared by at most 2 slots, so XW can't represent e.g. 3D grids.
+Note: in the current version of XW a cell can be shared by at most 2 slots, so XW can't represent e.g. 3D grids.
+Removing this limitation
-This ability shouldn't be hard to add; let me know if you want it.
+wouldn't be hard to add; let me know if you want this.

 XW provides several ways to describe grids, which are detailed below.

 ## Example

 XW is written in C++ and runs on Unix-like systems with g++ and make.
 Download the source code and type `make`.
 You may have to install the `ncurses` library first.